intel/workloads-auto-deployment-test-tools/README.md

-# WSF-VaaS
+# README

 ## Introduction

-This tool provides the ability to configure and run WSF workload automatically, the configuration contains: Kubernetes installation, Kernel update, Kernel arguments update.
+This is the README for TWDT, a web application used to manage Jenkins tasks and WSF test K8s clusters.
+With the help of WSF, we can easily create Jenkins tasks and specify on which clusters the WSF Workload tasks runs on this TWDT application.

 ###
 It contains two parts:
-1. The frontend page which use VueJS+Django to develop, user can manage servers, and choose workload to configure and run
+1. A front-end web application developed by VueJS + Django, users can manage server instances, configure workloads and trigger Jenkins tasks with a few simple clicks.
-2. The backend service use python ang go to develop, it does the tasks which sent by frontend page and finally call jenkins pipeline to complete the workload running.
+2. A backend service developed by Python ang Go, it receives messages from front-end pages and call jenkins pipeline to build WSF images and schedule test cases on demmanded clusters.
 ###
 ![architectrue.png](architectrue.png)